ISI-MIP/attrici/README.md

 ## Usage

 This code is currently taylored to run on the supercomputer at the Potsdam Institute for Climate Impact Research.
 Generalizing it into a package is ongoing work.
+We use the GNU compiler as the many parallel compile jobs through jobarrays and JIT compilation conflict with the few Intel licenses.

+`module purge`

-`module load intel/2019.4`
+`module load compiler/gnu/7.3.0`

 `conda activate yourenv`

+Override the conda setting with: `export CXX=g++`

 Adjust `settings.py`